natewoodward/natewoodward.github.io/_posts/2019-12-02-obscure-grep-usage.md

 The CIS CentOS Linux 7 Benchmark is a document published by the Center for Internet Security (CIS) with guidance on hardening CentOS 7.
 Towards the end of version 2.2.0 of the document is recommendation 6.1.13, "Audit SUID executables".
-It suggests reviewing SUID programs installed on a system with the following command, which searches each local filesystem that's mounted on the system and prints any SUID files it finds.
+It suggests reviewing SUID programs installed on a system with the following command, which searches each local filesystem that's mounted and prints any SUID files it finds.

 ```bash
 df --local -P | awk {'if (NR!=1) print $6'} | xargs -I '{}' find '{}' -xdev -type f -perm -4000